alibabacloud-howto/import-bulk-images/README.md

 * pic_list: It is an array which only contains one image file name.
 For example, ["sample1.jpg"].

-To preapare a increment.meta file easier by the tool, please follow the steps:
+To preapare an increment.meta file easier with the tool, please follow the steps:

 1. Clone this repository